jelledevleeschouwer/6LoWPAN_log/README.md

 So I'm thinking in the direction of timing issues on PHY level.
 My first guess is that the phy receives/sent frames before he's ready to sent or receive another frame.

 Can't say with certainty though, I'm looking into it further.

+##### 02 Feb 2016 00h -   Transmitting causes the packets to be lost...
+Okay, since the 6LBR doesn't seem to have any trouble with packet loss, the cause of the packet loss is kind of located.
+It means something is going wrong when a node is transmitting frames as well.
+As the 6LBR doesn't send any packets, and every packet sent from receiving neighbours is received by the 6LBR.
+I think I'm on the right track with this.. :D